Studio3T/robomongo/README.md

 # End of Robo 3T Development

 Robo 3T is no longer being developed by Studio 3T.
-This repository has been set to read-only.
 Studio 3T recommends users looking for a MongoDB GUI client try [Studio 3T Free](https://studio3t.com/free), a free-forever edition of the Studio 3T tools.

 Read more about the changes on the [Robo 3T Blog](https://blog.robomongo.org/robo-3t-ending).